PA-RISC: History

-The first processors were introduced in products during 1986.
-It has thirty-two 32-bit integer registers and sixteen 64-bit floating-point registers.
+The HP Precision Architecture has thirty-two 32-bit integer registers, sixteen 64-bit floating-point registers, and has a single branch delay slot.
+This means that the instruction immediately following a branch instruction is executed before the program's control flow is transferred to the target instruction of the branch.
+An HP Precision processor also includes a Processor Status Word (PSW) register.
+The PSW register contains various flags that enable virtual addressing, protection, interruptions, and other status information.
 The number of floating-point registers was doubled in the 1.1 version to 32 once it became apparent that 16 were inadequate and restricted performance.
 The architects included Allen Baum, Hans Jeans, Michael J. Mahon, Ruby Bei-Loh Lee, Russel Kao, Steve Muchnick, Terrence C. Miller, David Fotland, and William S. Worley.

-The first implementation was the TS1, a central processing unit built from discrete transistor–transistor logic (74F TTL) devices.
-Later implementations were multi-chip VLSI designs fabricated in NMOS processes (NS1 and NS2) and CMOS (CS1 and PCX).

-They were first used in a new series of HP 3000 machines in the late 1980s – the 930 and 950, commonly known at the time as Spectrum systems, the name given to them in the development labs.
-These machines ran MPE-XL.
-The HP 9000 machines were soon upgraded with the PA-RISC processor as well, running the HP-UX version of UNIX.

-Other operating systems ported to the PA-RISC architecture include Linux, OpenBSD, NetBSD and NeXTSTEP.
+Other operating systems ported to the PA-RISC architecture include Linux, OpenBSD, NetBSD, OSF/1, NeXTSTEP, and ChorusOS.

-An interesting aspect of the PA-RISC line is that most of its generations have no Level 2 cache.
-Instead large Level 1 caches are used, formerly as separate chips connected by a bus, and now integrated on-chip.
+An interesting aspect of the PA-RISC line is that most of its generations have no level 2 cache.
+Instead large level 1 caches are used, initially as separate chips connected by a bus, and later integrated on-chip.
 Only the PA-7100LC and PA-7300LC have L2 caches.
 Another innovation of the PA-RISC is the addition of vector instructions (SIMD) in the form of MAX, which were first introduced on the PA-7100LC.

 Precision RISC Organization, an industry group led by HP, was founded in 1992, to promote the PA-RISC architecture.
 Members included Convex, Hitachi, Hughes Aircraft, Mitsubishi, NEC, OKI, Prime, Stratus, Yokogawa, Red Brick Software, and Allegro Consultants, Inc.